Procurement Software: Unified vs. Stand-Alone

 Impact on overall source-to-pay operations

-A unified procurement software platform such as SMART by GEP helps automate and steamline all source-to-pay processes rather than parts of it, delivering far greater efficiencies and performance compared with a stand-alone procurement software.
+A unified procurement software platform such as GEP SMARTTM helps automate and steamline all source-to-pay processes rather than parts of it, delivering far greater efficiencies and performance compared with a stand-alone procurement software.
 Users have to learn and use a single system for all their sourcing and procurement operations, boosting overall adoption and impact of the solution.